Things to do in North Devon

-North Devon is blessed with the Tarka Trail which runs the length of the old railway line, meaning 30 miles of straight and (mostly!) level cycling.
+North Devon is blessed with the Tarka Trail which runs the length of an old railway line, meaning 30 miles of straight and (mostly!) level cycling.
 You can join up with it at nearby Braunton and ride deep into the heart of Devon.
 The route offers great views of the rivers Taw and Torridge and beyond Bideford a glimpse of the countryside immortalized in Henry Williamson’s Tarka the Otter.

 Likewise, this area of North Devon is a fantastic destination for mountain bikers.
 The countryside is criss-crossed with trails and bridleways, offering varied landscape and options for taking the easy way… or the hard way!
 Just up the road is Keypitts Farm, home to North Devon Mountain Bike which has trails for all abilities.